rahulsprajapati/contributors/README.md

 3. Here bydefault the login user(author) checkbox is checked.

 4. After Publish the post you will see all checked author names with their gravatars below the post.

+5. Here You can see the author page by click on the author name & read all other post of that author.

 Thank You...